freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/2-create-mesh.md

 ## Create the Geometry

 Open Blender and select the default cube.
 In the *Scene Properties* window, set units to *Imperial* and the length to *Inches*.
 With your mouse cursor over 3D viewport, hit `N` to show the transform properties of the cube.
-Enter the dimensions of your backglass in the `Y` and `Z` fields under *Scale*.
+Enter the dimensions of your backglass in the `Y` and `Z` fields under *Dimensions*.
 The `X` value isn't really important, make it something small like 0.2".

 ![Editing the Cube](blender-object.png)